Wednesday, 7 March 2012

 There are two cladograms that fit the available data fairly well.
 Once you have completed the cladogram, compare yours with the examples below.

-Wednesday 19 January 2011
+Wednesday, 19 January 2011

 Sea squirt - Dave Wells.
 2

-morphological data matrices".
+What is phylogenetics?
+Wikipedia says "the study of evolutionary relatedness among various groups of organisms which is discovered through molecular sequencing data and morphological data matrices".
 A less ridiculous way of saying this would be "the study of relations between organisms through comparison of genetic or morphological (form and structural) information.
 Phylogenetics assumes evolution is a branching process whereby a population of organisms which have become separated for some reason, be it geographical or behavioural, undergo evolutionary change through mutation and natural selection.

+We can build phylogenetic trees to help understand the order of branching, representing the pattern of evolutionary diversification, within a particular group of organisms.
 Phylogenetic trees are constructed using a method called cladistics, which assigns organisms with shared derived characters (synapomorphies) to groups called clades.
 As palaeontologists cannot access genetic information for extinct organisms, we use morphological characters as synapomorphies.

 Fig 1.
 Click to expand.